 Much like a compass helps navigate a journey, data can help brands and ecommerce merchants navigate a path toward success.
-Tracking the right subscription and ecommerce metrics can gauge the overall health of your business, highlight areas for improvement and help brands and merchants make data-driven decisions for the future.
+Tracking the right subscription metrics and ecommerce trends can gauge the overall health of your business, highlight areas for improvement and help brands and merchants make data-driven decisions for the future.

 No matter the industry, there are several metrics critical to all businesses with ecommerce offerings.
 These are the top metrics brands and merchants should consistently measure.
+Learning how to measure ecommerce success should be a top priority for merchants looking to increase revenue.

 The amount of revenue a company earns